 Figure 8 – This pattern allows sound to be back captured from 2 sides of the mic, both front and back.
 I’ve never used this pattern for anything

-Behringer B2 (Original)
+Behringer B2 (Original Condenser Mic)

 Another large condenser mic.
 I’ve owned it since I was about 16 years old.
 It was actually my 1st condenser.
 Funny story about this model.
-I did an A/B comparison with a U87 and it sound damn near identical (except for the high end).
+I did an A/B comparison with a U87 and it sounds damn near identical (except for the high end).

 So, I purchased more of the exact same model hoping to turn a profit, but not much luck.
 A few were good, the rest weren’t even close, nowhere near the quality of the 1st.
 Behringer is a great company (kicking out affordable gear), but their quality control…

 I use this mic for recording choirs, vocals, foley, instruments, ambiance, etc (everything).
 I like it a little better than the B3 because of its overall quality.